crazyyy/ulaf/wp-content/plugins/contact-form-7-honeypot/readme.txt

 ==Real Use Cases for CF7 Apps==

 With the CF7 Apps, you can do the following:
-  ✔️ Add hCaptcha to Contact Form 7 for privacy-first anti-spam ✔️ Trap bots using a honeypot field without affecting users
+  ✔️ Trap bots using a honeypot field without affecting users ✔️ Add hCaptcha to Contact Form 7 for privacy-first anti-spam ✔️ Store and manage Contact Form 7 entries directly in WordPress

 ==Why Should You Install CF7 Apps?==